EdwardMungai1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Touch hello -script that creates an empty file called hello
+echo -script that prints “Hello, World”, followed by a new line to the standard output